dhthwy/r/README.md

 # r

+https://www.youtube.com/shorts/UYJzzBtgOWA - "I understand it's like this.
+But just because you're with your one and only doesn't make it right to be inconsiderate and trashy to other people."

 "
 And I did.
 I mentioned it was sacred to me.
 I also said there was a fly in my only bowl of soup.